Disney and LGBTQ representation in animation: Awards

 Some Disney animated series, with LGBTQ representation, have been nominated for awards.
-From 2018 to 2025, ten animated series were nominated for the GLAAD Media Award for Outstanding Kids and Family Programming: Doc McStuffins for the episode "The Emergency Plan" (2018), The Owl House (2021, 2022, 2023), Amphibia (2022, 2023), The Proud Family: Louder and Prouder (2023, 2024), Firebuds (2024, 2025), The Ghost and Molly McGee (2024), Hailey's On It!
-(2024, 2025), Moon Girl and Devil Dinosaur (2024, 2025)., Star Wars: Young Jedi Adventures (2025), Kiff (2025), Monsters at Work (2025) and Primos (2025).
+From 2018 to 2026, ten animated series were nominated for the GLAAD Media Award for Outstanding Kids and Family Programming: Doc McStuffins for the episode "The Emergency Plan" (2018), The Owl House (2021, 2022, 2023), Amphibia (2022, 2023), The Proud Family: Louder and Prouder (2023, 2024, 2026), Firebuds (2024, 2025, 2026), The Ghost and Molly McGee (2024), Hailey's On It!
+(2024, 2025), Moon Girl and Devil Dinosaur (2024, 2025, 2026)., Star Wars: Young Jedi Adventures (2025, 2026), Kiff (2025), Monsters at Work (2025) and Primos (2025).
 In 2024, Hailey's On It! became the first Disney animated series to win the award.
+In 2026, Firebuds won the GLAAD Media Award for Outstanding Children's Programming.

 In 2022, The Proud Family: Louder and Prouder was nominated for the Outstanding Animated Series category at the 1st Children's and Family Emmy Awards, while the voice directors of Amphibia and The Proud Family: Louder and Prouder were nominated for the Outstanding Voice Directing for an Animated Series category.
 The previous year The Owl House was listed among the "Children's & Youth honorees" of the Peabody Awards.

 In 2023, at the 2nd Children's and Family Emmy Awards, the Moon Girl and Devil Dinosaur series premiere won the award for Outstanding Animated Special, with the series also nominated for the "Outstanding Children's or Young Teen Animated Series" category along with Big City Greens.
 In addition, Moon Girl and Devil Dinosaur writers Lisa Muse Bryant, Jeffrey M. Howard, Kate Kondell, Liz Hara, Halima Lucas, Maggie Rose, and Taylor Vaughn Lasley were nominated for the "Outstanding Writing for an Animated Program" category.
 Sam Riegel was awarded the "Outstanding Voice Directing for an Animated Series" award for Moon Girl and Devil Dinosaur, while Eden Riegel was only nominated for The Ghost and Molly McGee.
 Kaz Aiwaza was awarded for Individual Achievement in Animation in Moon Girl and Devil Dinosaur and Tatiana Bull, Aaron Drown, and Jennifer Trujillo were awarded the Outstanding Casting for an Animated Program award for Moon Girl and Devil Dinosaur, with Tatiana Bull and Aaron Drown of The Proud Family: Louder and Prouder as a competitor, which was nominated.
 Sandra Powers, Ryan Burkhard, and Phil Lomboy were nominated for Outstanding Editing for an Animated Program for Moon Girl and Devil Dinosaur.

 Also, in 2023, Strange World and Lightyear were nominated for the GLAAD Media Award for Outstanding Film – Wide Release.
 Previously, in 2022, Tim Evatt was nominated for the Art Directors Guild Award for Excellence in Production Design for an Animated Film for his art direction on the film Lightyear.